wolffangsecurity/CTF-Writeups/Hack Smarter Labs/BuildingMagic.md

 bfaf794a81438488e57ee3954c27cd75
 47d23284395f618bea1959e710bc68ef
 ```
- - Site like [crackstation](https://crackstation.net/) can be used
+ - Site like can be used
 <img width="1016" height="609" alt="image" src="https://github.com/user-attachments/assets/29ead5d8-91cc-41a4-95cf-a1335592ebfc" />

- - Hashcat can also be used
- `hashcat.exe -a 0 -m 0 hahahahashes.txt rockyou.txt -O`

 ------
 ## User Enumeration
+- Initially I attempt to enumerate users with a null session and guest user but it retuned nothing.
-With the user credentials can enuermate the users on the host
+- With the newly ontained user credentials I was able  to enuermate the users on the host

 ```
 netexec smb 10.1.213.153 -u 'r.widdleton' -p 'lilronron' --users